 |

 There’s a fungus among us!
-Actually, there are millions of fungal species and more individual fungi than anyone could possibly imagine.
-Fungi are the most common cause of plant disease and a major player when it comes to the loss of fruit and other produce.
-You may be surprised to learn that fungi are more closely related to animals than plants.
-How is this possible?
-Let’s find out!
+In truth, there are more fungal species and individual fungi than anyone could imagine.
+Fungi are the most common cause of plant disease and crop loss.
+Did you know that fungi are more closely related to animals than plants?

 0 Comments